-The Fairness Commission has published its report and a copy is available to download below.
+The Fairness Commission published its report in January 2013 and a copy is available to download below.
 Copies of the Commission's report are available in alternative formats on request.

 We want Sheffield to become the fairest city in Britain.
 To do this many things will need to change – the culture of the city, those who work within it, those who make decisions for it, and most importantly everyone who lives here.